 - Mediation: Seek the assistance of a neutral third party to help facilitate an agreement.

-- Arbitration: If mediation fails, consider arbitration, where a neutral arbitrator makes a binding decision.
+- Arbitration: If mediation and written communication fail, consider arbitration, where a neutral arbitrator makes a binding decision.

 - Litigation: As a last resort, legal action can be pursued through the court system.